 Stage 4 reading - Inference

-Students learn to use background information, predictions, clues in the text and understanding of character to infer in both written and visual texts.
+Students will learn to use background information and clues to infer in both written and visual texts.

 National Literacy Learning Progression